It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 Burnout syndrome caused by work

-While the workload itself can be one of the main causes of burnout, you may be facing the symptoms of burnout syndrome.
+While the workload itself can be one of the leading causes of burnout, you may be facing the symptoms of burnout syndrome.

 Many of the signs and symptoms of burnout syndrome can be related to induced stress in the workplace: